Joint signature of two or more systems with applications to multistate systems made up of two-state components: The joint probability signature

 \end{proposition}

-The bivariate relative quality function can also be computed in terms of probabilities of events labeled by the permutations of $[n]=\{1,\ldots,n\}$.
-Indeed, denote by $\mathfrak{S}_n$ the group of permutations of $[n]$ and define the event
+The joint relative quality function can also be computed in terms of probabilities of events labeled by the permutations of $[n]=\{1,\ldots,n\}$.
+Indeed, denote by $\Sigma_n$ the group of permutations of $[n]$ and define the events